 Apology Letter to Boss for Resignation

-An apology letter to a boss for resignation is a document written by an employee, who has resigned from an organization.
-This letter is addressed to the employer or boss/manager/supervisor.
-In this letter, the employee provides an explanation of his resignation as well as why leaving the job was mandatory for him.
-He might even indicate his guilt and regret due to resigning.
+An apology letter to a boss for resignation is a document written by an employee who has resigned from an organization.
+This letter is addressed to the employer, boss, manager, or supervisor.
+In this letter, the employee explains his resignation as well as why leaving the job was mandatory for him.
+He might even indicate his guilt and regret over resigning.

 Sometimes, employees decide to leave their current jobs and companies.
 There could be many reasons behind the resignation, such as: